Maikusa swordsmith (image)

 Southern Iwate Prefecture has been a source of high-quality iron since ancient times

-The region where the Maikusa school was active has been known since ancient times for its ability to extract high-quality iron materials, and it is said that before the invention of the Japanese sword, the Emishi wielded a distinctive iron sword called the "Warabito."
+The region where the Maikusa school was active has been known since ancient times for its availability of high-quality iron raw materials, and it"warabite-to."is believed that before the invention of the Japanese sword, the Emishi people wielded a distinctive iron sword called the

 The Maikusa school is thought to be a group of swordsmiths that descends from the Warabite sword, and this was greatly influenced by the long-running conflict between the Emishi and Yamato in the Tohoku region known as the "Thirty-eight Years' War."

-can be seen as the "Efu no Tachi" (guard swords) worn by military officers of the "Efu" who were responsible for guarding the Imperial Court
+worn by military officers of the "Efu" (Imperial Guard) who were responsible for guarding the imperial court"Efu no Tachi" (Efu's swords),can be found in the form of

 The oldest example of a Maikusa sword and a treasured sword of the Genji clan

-"Maikusa," exudes a simple yet magnificent elegance, and is characterized by the "hammered finish" on the nakago, the core part that fits into the handle.
+"Tachi, inscribed 'Maigusa'," exudes a simple yet magnificent elegance, and is characterized by the "hammered finish" treatment of the tang (nakago), the core part that fits into the handle.

 The relationship between Maikusa swords and the samurai masters, the Minamoto clan